forrestguice/plasma-wateriv/plasma-dataengine-watersites/README.txt

       $ make clean
       $ make

-   3) remove the debugging symbols to reduce the binary size
+   3) (optional) remove the debugging symbols to reduce the binary size

       $ strip ./lib/plasma_engine_watersites.so